hi-ParagSingh/TravClan/travclan/README.md

 <h2>About Me:</h2>

 I'm Parag Singh a seasoned front-end developer with experience in designing and building responsive websites in the financial industry.
-Proficient with React JS, CSS, JS, and animations, with additional knowledge of UX and user psychology.
+Proficient with CSS, JS, and animations, with additional knowledge of UX and user psychology.
 With a strong sense of detail, high-quality product spirit & aesthetics, well-grounded and aligned towards empirical knowledge.

 A fitness enthusiast with an athletic personality.
 Always up for a friendly football session.
 Love to travel and meet new people.